-Introducing focused factories and self-directed work teams opens
+Introducing Back-to-Basics Manufacturing and self-directed work teams opens

 great new opportunities to demonstrate our new, positive attitudes

 towards each other.
 Success leads to better use of resources and a